 - 1. Shut down the computer. - 2.
 Unplug the AC adapter from the computer. - 3.
 Remove the battery from the computer. - 4.
 Release the two plastic tabs located at the top of the keyboard and pull only on the latches (not on the keys) to lift the keyboard up and turn it over, without disconnecting the keyboard's membrane cable.
 See Figure 3-5 (page 40). - 5.
-Remove the AirPort Extreme Card, if present, by unlatching the formed wire holder on the card, then pulling the flex tab to remove the module.
-The antenna cable should remain attached to the card.
+Remove the four screws that secure the metal RAM shield plate and slide the plate toward the rear of the computer, then lift it up and out of the computer.
 See Figure 4-1 (page 52). - 6.
-Remove the four screws that secure the metal RAM shield plate and slide the plate toward the rear of the computer, then lift it up and out of the computer.
-See Figure 4-2 (page 52). - 7.
-If an SO-DIMM currently occupying the memory expansion slot, remove it.
+If an SO-DIMM is currently occupying the memory expansion slot, remove it.